Michelle A. Hamilton

 Telephone: 519-661-2111 ext.
 84973

-Professor Hamilton is a Public Historian whose research focuses on historical and contemporary issues surrounding museums and heritage, social memory and commemoration, cultural identity and issues of representation, usually in regards to Aboriginal peoples in Canada.
+I am a Public Historian interested in historical and contemporary issues surrounding museums and heritage, repatriation, social memory and commemoration, cultural identity and issues of representation, usually in regards to Indigenous peoples in Canada.
+I am also interested in the history of Indigenous communities in Ontario and am currently researching the relationship between southwestern Ontario reserves and cities in the late nineteenth and early twentieth centuries.

-(Forthcoming) "'An expansive archive…not a diminished one': The Franz Boas Documentary Edition Project."
+(2015) "'An expansive archive…not a diminished one': The Franz Boas Documentary Edition Project."
 Franz Boas as Public Intellectual: Theory, Ethnography, Activism.
 Eds.
 R. Darnell, M. Hamilton, R. Hancock, J. Smith.
-Under review at University of Nebraska Press.
+Lincoln: University of Nebraska Press.

 2013 SSHRC Connection Grant for the Annual Meeting of the National Council of Public History/International Federation for Public History